dmitrykos/stk/README.md

 - Interrupt-based signaling (core A triggers an inter-processor interrupt on core B)
 - Ring buffers with volatile/head-tail pointers protected by memory barriers

-These mechanisms are already part of virtually every multi-core embedded SDK.
+These mechanisms are already part of virtually every multicore embedded SDK.

 #### Usage Example (Dual-Core System)